This post may contain affiliate links.

 One of my followers, Candice, was kind enough to send me this beautifully worded guideline from the Facebook group “Squad Goals – Multi Dog Owners United.”

 “Please avoid blunt and blatant accusations or the fat shaming of dogs, if you have any concerns about the dog's health and well-being whether it's due to its weight or any other physical matter — we welcome you to bring up your concerns.
 Respectfully.
-We are adults here, and we expect to everyone act accordingly to some degree.
+We are adults here, and we expect everyone to act accordingly to some degree.
 Instead of “wtf fat dog” try asking if the dog has health issues, has he been tested, etc. It's best to try to educate someone before you start screaming insults because otherwise, people feel immediately defensive and aren't keen to listen to you if they're being degraded and berated actively.”